 Advocates of a mainstream existence for virtual reality (VR) and augmented reality (AR) content generally bet that the pathway to that existence is a header – as in helmets, goggles or something else people wear on their heads.
 Mobile devices rate a distant second, as in smartphones or Google’s Cardboard product.
 But after Digital Hollywood’s recent annual Media Summit in New York City, all bets are off.

-“Getting consumers to put [this gear] on their face is hard,” Time Warner Investments managing director Scott Levine declared, minutes into a panel on VR/AR business development.
+“Getting consumers to put on their face is hard,” Time Warner Investments managing director Scott Levine declared, minutes into a panel on VR/AR business development.
 While mobile has a shot to take off, Levine warned the crowd attending to “get ready for a shakeout in the VR space.”
 Factors: the high cost of headgear, slow initial sales for some of that gear and a dearth of original content.